-"I feel very lucky coming back to DePaul, a place that I am very passionate about," Chouinard said.
+"I feel very lucky coming back to DePaul, a place that I am very passionate about," Platt said.
 "It's like I'm coming home.
 I first came here when I was 18 year old and spent eight years in Lincoln Park.
 It's an honor to have this opportunity.

 "I want to help kids be successful and help the program be successful.
 I really understand what Eug (head coach Eugene Lenti) wants and his vision for what the softball program.
 The DePaul philosophy worked so well for me with my style of play."

 Platt holds the DePaul career records for wins, earned-run average, shutouts, complete games, most starts, innings pitched and appearances.
 She was a two-time NCAA Regional MVP, the Conference USA Player of the Year in 2003 and the C-USA Freshman of the Year in 2000.
 She was C-USA all-conference four times.
 In addition, Platt was a two-time, CoSIDA Academic All-American.